Last updated on October 13th, 2025 at 10:21 pm

 “I might…but I like to keep my secrets close to my chest!”
 I replied mischievously.

-After all, I have been in leadership positions all my life.
+You see, I have been in leadership positions all my life.

 From captain of my high school’s hockey team, through to several leadership positions in the not-for-profit sector in business and in government.